5long/sup-wiki/Development:-Administration-and-Team.md

 Contributors and developers who have shown a larger interest and have several accepted patches.

 ## Contributors
-Sporadically active developers and other contributors (documentation, testing, etc.) who do not need commit access or have been active over a long time with sound patches.
-We wish to allow most people who have contributed in some way to Sup here and wish to be a member.
+Sporadically active developers and other contributors (documentation, testing, etc.) who do not need commit access.
+We want to allow most people who have contributed in some way to Sup here and who wishes to be a member.

 Earlier contributions will be taken in to account.